 - Tap your taxable nonretirement accounts first, such as mutual funds, individual stocks and other investments, followed by your tax-deferred accounts (such as 401(k)s and IRAs), and then your tax-free Roth accounts.
-This allows your tax-deferred and tax-free assets to grow tax-sheltered for a longer period of time.
+This allows your tax-deferred and tax-free assets to grow tax-sheltered for a longer period.

 - Include Required Minimum Distributions (RMDs) in your withdrawal strategy.
 These are the annual withdrawals you are required to take from tax-deferred accounts such as 401(k)s and IRAs once you reach age 70½.

 - Draw from your one- to two-year cash reserve for emergencies and unexpected expenses.

 Your financial advisor can help you devise the withdrawal strategy that works best for your unique financial situation.
 This is also a good time to review your asset allocation and adjust or rebalance your investments in preparation for your coming retirement.

 If you retire at age 65 or older, your obvious choice for health insurance is Medicare.
 But Medicare can be complicated, so take the time to educate yourself on its various parts and how it works in conjunction with other medical plans, including Medicare supplement insurance plans—that help pay for things Medicare doesn’t—and any retiree insurance your employer may provide.
 Make sure you avoid gaps in coverage and get the protection you need at the lowest cost.

 If you retire before age 65, your health insurance choices include employer-sponsored retiree health insurance, COBRA, or purchasing coverage through the private health insurance marketplace or the ACA.
 Premiums for COBRA, private, and ACA plans are expensive, so be prepared.

 An Important Aspect of Retirement Planning: Get Medical Checkups